JamesRLamar/teachings/sermons/gods-holy-sanctuary.md

 #### Additional Context:

+In Jewish thought, holiness is not merely an abstract spiritual state but something cultivated in the spaces we inhabit.
 The Midrash teaches: "Just as the light of the menorah shone in the Mishkan and Temple, so too a person must ensure that their home shines with the light of mitzvot and good deeds" (Midrash Tanchuma, Tetzaveh 5).

 Jesus Himself echoed this imagery: "You are the light of the world.
 A city that is set on a hill cannot be hidden.
 Nor do they light a lamp and put it under a basket… Let your light so shine before men, that they may see your good works and glorify your Father in heaven" (Matthew 5:14–16).